sukanyabag/Covid19-Detection-using-X-rays-Webapp/README.md

 📍NOTE 📍
-This software is solely developed for learning and research purposes and should NOT be used for medical advises/checkups.
+This software is solely developed for education, development and research purposes and should NOT be used for medical advises/checkups.